wrjodjana/obsidian-vault/computer-science/computer systems/exam 3.md

 **DockerFile:** blueprint for creating an image **Image:** used for creating and running containers

-docker run vs Dockerfile RUN
+docker run
+- creates a container from an image and starts it

+DockerFile RUN
+-